open-cogsci/osdoc/content/pages/tutorials/capybara.md

 Why specify a duration of 495 if we want a duration of 500 ms?
 The reason for this is that the actual display-presentation duration is always rounded up to a value that is compatible with your monitor's refresh rate.
 This may sound complicated, but for most purposes the following rules of thumb are sufficient:

 1. Choose a duration that is possible given your monitor's refresh rate.
 For example, if your monitor's refresh rate is 60 Hz, it means that every frame lasts 16.7 ms (=1000 ms/60 Hz).
 Therefore, on a 60 Hz monitor, you should always select a duration that is a multiple of 16.7 ms, such as 16.7, 33.3, 50, 100, etc.
-2. In the duration field of the `sketchpad` specify a duration that is a few milliseconds shorter than what you're aiming for.
-So if you want to present a `sketchpad` for 50 ms, choose a duration of 45.
-If you want to present a `sketchpad` for 1000 ms, choose a duration of 995.
+2. In the duration field of the SKETCHPAD specify a duration that is a few milliseconds shorter than what you're aiming for.
+So if you want to present a SKETCHPAD for 50 ms, choose a duration of 45.
+If you want to present a SKETCHPAD for 1000 ms, choose a duration of 995.
 Etcetera.

 For a detailed discussion of experimental timing, see: